dynatrace-oss/opentelemetry-metric-js/README.md

 The `defaultDimensions` parameter can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.

+#### Retries on Connection Failure

+The `maxRetries` parameter can be used to set the amount of times the exporter should retry on connection failures.
+By default, the exporter will retry 3 times before marking the batch as failed.
+This number must be greater than or equal to 0.

+The `retryDelay` parameter can be used to set the time in milliseconds to wait until re-trying an export after a connection failure, the default is 1000ms.
+This number must be greater than or equal to 0.

 ## Dynatrace Metadata Enrichment

 If running on a host with a running OneAgent, the exporter will export metadata